$ cd fundamentals-of-devops

 6 | When you run the Docker image, this will be the default command that it executes.
 Note that you typically do not

-need to use a process supervisor for Docker images, as Docker orchestration tools take care of process supervision,
+need to use a process supervisor for Docker images, as most container orchestration tools automatically supervise

 To build a Docker image from this Dockerfile, use the docker build